thijsvb/VirtualExposition/AppDocumentation.md

 This means the imported model in Unity looks exactly like it was created in Tilt Brush.
 Because I was already making the app in Unity, I decided to use this.

-More detailed documentation of various ways of exporting Tilt Brush sketches I tried out can be found in [this repository](http://github.com/thijsvb/TiltBrushDisplay).
+More detailed documentation on various ways of exporting Tilt Brush sketches I tried out can be found in [this repository](http://github.com/thijsvb/TiltBrushDisplay).

 ## Using the Vuforia AR Platform
 To make the models appear on empty pedestals I used the Vuforia AR platform for Unity.